rki-mf1/VirusWarn-Flu/README.md

                          [ default: '' ]
 qc                       If set to true, a QC report will be generated from the Nextclade output.
                          [ default: true ]
+strict                   Run process with strict alert levels (without orange).
+Choose 'y'.
+                         [ default: 'n' ]
+season                   The Influenza season from which the input sequences are.
+                         Important for checking on substitutions that are fixed in the population.
+                         [ default: '22/23' ]
 ```